johnnywrightiv/nooro-server/README.md

 ### 6. Using Prisma Client
 Prisma Client is generated when you run the `prisma generate` command.
 You can use it in your application to query and manipulate the database.

-You can use the `src/insert.Task.ts` file to insert a into the database using Prisma.
+You can use the `src/insert.Task.ts` file to insert a task into the database using Prisma.
 You can run the file using:

 ```
 npx ts-node src/insertTask.ts